wizardishungry/openwrt-builder/README.md

 * The Chef provisioner will setup all the build prerequisites and build a VM image.
 This is slow!
 * Once the Chef provisioner completes, you'll have an x86 VirtualBox image in `bin/x86`
 * `vagrant ssh` to login
 * Code is in `/mnt/openwrt` on the guest.
-We're not mounting from host to guest because hard links on virtualbox filesystems don't work on all platforms.
+We're not mounting from host to guest because hard links on VirtualBox filesystems don't work on all platforms.
 * Run `rake` to setup a VirtualBox image for the OpenWrt build.
 * Launch the VM from VirtualBox manager or run `rake vbox_launch`.
 * *[from wiki](http://wiki.openwrt.org/doc/howto/virtualbox#set.up.networking.with.clients)* Boot up OpenWrt and add to /etc/config/network